thundercore/developers-portal/docs/faqs/pre-release-mainnet.md

 ## Is ThunderCore available for DApp development?
 Yes.
 We encourage DApp developers to experience a boost in performance while leveraging full EVM compatibility.
 DApps can be migrated to ThunderCore in as little as five minutes.

-Thunder Tokens can be made available to individuals and teams desiring to try the ThunderCore Mainnet.
-Additionally, the ThunderCore Testnet has been running and available since February 2019 for DApp development.
+Thunder Tokens are available to individuals and teams desiring to try the ThunderCore Mainnet.
+The ThunderCore Testnet has been running and available since February 2019 for DApp development.
 You can get started by obtaining free ThunderTokens from the [ThunderCore Mainnet Faucet](https://faucet.thundercore.com).
 Please also stay on the lookout for incentives to port your DApps to ThunderCore.

 Right now you will have to configure most of the wallets to point to the custom RPC url of ThunderCore (https://mainnet-rpc.thundercore.com).